dongfang-steven-yang/faraway-frustum/README.md

 ## Calculating Detection Results

 We provide the code to calculate the detection results in the paper.
 All the code for result calculation can be found in the `evaluation` folder.
+We also provide the TXT files of both ground truth labels and detection results of our method (on validation set).
+You can use them in `result` folder for evaluation test.

 There are 3 types of results, which can be obtained as explained below:

 ### Average IoU for BEV detection of faraway objects: